Despise You

-Biography
+History

-Guitarist Phil Vera first met vocalist/guitarist Chris Elder back when they hosted an underground death metal/black metal-themed radio show called "Hour of the Goat" on KXLU from 1992-1994.
+Guitarist Phil Vera first met vocalist/guitarist Chris Elder back when they hosted an underground death metal/black metal-themed radio show called "Hour of the Goat" on KXLU from 1992 to 1994.
 The duo would then recruit bassist and vocalist Lulu Hernandez as well as drummer Rob Alaniz.
 Hernandez was only 16 when she joined the band.
 From 1995 to 1996, the group issued a few split 7-inch and compilation tracks through labels such as Pessimiser (which Elder owned and operated) and Slap-a-Ham before quietly breaking up in 1996.
 During their initial run, the group had a revolving door of members that included guitarist Jerry Flores from Excruciating Terror, drummer Martin Alvarado, and bassist Frankie Knuckles from Stapled Shut and Nausea (Los Angeles).

 In 2007, the band reunited to perform their first ever live show.
 Hernandez did not join for the reunion, so to fill in her place the band recruited vocalist Cynthia Nishi and bassist Chris Dodge, operator of Slap-a-Ham and former member of Spazz.
 In 2011, the group released the split album And on and On... with Agoraphobic Nosebleed, which was issued through Relapse Records.
 The split included the first material written by the band since their reformation.
+The band played the A389 Bash music festival that same year.
 In 2014, Dodge left the group to focus more on his family.